Swedish title: Asienstudier: Religion och samhälle i Öst- och Sydöstasien

-Eligibility: A degree of Bachelor in social sciences or humanities or the equivalent.
-English 6/B.
+Eligibility: To be admitted to the course, the student must have a degree of Bachelor in social sciences or humanities or the equivalent.

 What does it mean to study religion and society in contemporary East and South-East Asia?
 How does religion shape and is shaped by “modern” or “post-industrial” societies of East and South-East Asia?